gaba1901/Dynamic-Inference-Simulator/README.md

 # Dynamic-Inference-Simulator
 This project is a dynamic inference simulator based on a rule-based system.
 It allows users to add and manage rules dynamically and perform inferences based on given conditions.
+The application is designed for flexibility and scalability, making it suitable for various scenarios where rule-based decision-making is needed.
+The interface is user-friendly, and the system ensures efficient rule evaluation and condition checking.
+Ideal for educational purposes, prototyping AI systems, or implementing automated decision-making processes.